Jean-Baptiste des Gallois de La Tour

 Jean-Baptiste des Gallois de La Tour (unknown-1747) was a French public official.
-He served as the First President of the Parliament of Aix-en-Provence from 1735 to 1747.
+He served as the First President of the Parlement of Aix-en-Provence (an institutio.
+In the province of Provence) from 1735 to 1747.
 He is remembered for his relative tolerance of witchcraft and Protestantism.

 Biography

 Early life

 Jean-Baptiste des Gallois de La Tour was born in an old French aristocratic family from Forez.

 Career

-He served as an Advisor in the Parliament of Paris, and later as an intendant in Brittany and Poitou.
+He served as an Advisor in the Parlement of Paris, and later as an intendant in Brittany and Poitou.

-He served as the last First President of the Parliament of Aix-en-Provence from 1748 to 1771, and from 1775 to 1790.
+He served as the last First President of the Parlement of Aix-en-Provence from 1748 to 1771, and from 1775 to 1790.

 During the trial of the alleged witch Catherine Cadière and the Jesuit Fr Jean-Baptiste Girard (1680-1733), he was remarkably lenient.

 Although he opposed the Protestant uprising in Cabrières-d'Aigues, it has been suggested that he did so humanely.
 Indeed, he appealed to Louis Phélypeaux, comte de Saint-Florentin (1707-1777) for clemency, adding that those were mostly peasants and they should not be fined too heavily, lest they became indigent.